abingham/prosjekt/README.rst

 function ``git-status`` to the key ``f5``.
 The second bind a scons compilation command to ``f6``.
-The third binds ``f7`` to the non-interactive emacs function invocation for launching gdb on a particular program.
+The third binds ``f7`` to the non-interactive emacs function invocation for launching gdb on a particular program and assigns it the name "run gdb".
 The fourth binds ``f8`` to a shell command for rebuilding a ctags index.

-More generally, each command definition is a list of ``(key-binding command)``.
+More generally, each command definition is a list of ``(key-binding command [name])``.
 The keybinding must be a string suitable as the second argument to the standard ``define-key`` function.
 The command type must be an emacs command that can be called with zero arguments.
+The name can be used to invoke the command by name with the ``prosjekt-run-tool-by-name`` function.

 Command examples
 ----------------